 where FOUND_VOLUME_OFFSET is the value found by using the DTI tool that tells us where the volume starts.

 - Fifth, recompile the software and then run the new tool created called ‘inode’.
 Pass the raw device name of the storage medium as a parameter to the executable.
 If all goes well then you will be able to follow the diagnostics and watch your file being created.

-That is about it when it comes to recovering your data.
+That is about it when it comes to vmware data recovery.
 There is one small fly in the ointment.
 Certain versions of distributions of Linux have much better I/O than others.
 When using Ubuntu it was found that the file copying was extremely slow even to the point of agonizing.
 When copying large files like ‘vmdk’ files it is imperative that the I/O be lightning fast.
 In the latter case we found that using the CentOS distribution was a much better answer to slow I/O. I am sure you will notice at the end of the ReadInode.c function you see a ‘flush’ command.
 This is to make sure that the file is written real time to the disk and does not leave a large cache to be written even after the file has been closed.